yuanzhongqiao/aureuserp/README.md

 ### License

-Aureus CRM is a truly opensource CRM framework which will always be free under the OSL-3.0 License.
+Aureus CRM is a truly opensource CRM framework which will always be free under the MIT.

 ### Security Vulnerabilities